joelouthan/Theologicus/src/ruth/ruth1-1-7.md

 And because we have been born of Adam, we fight to do just that like the people of God--always turning back to their sin and God having to rescue them.
 But God explicitly defines all

->Deuteronomy 32:16–17 (CSB) They provoked his jealousy with different gods; they enraged him with detestable practices.
+>Deuteronomy 32:16–17 They provoked his jealousy with different gods; they enraged him with detestable practices.
 They sacrificed to demons, not God, to gods they had not known, new gods that had just arrived, which your ancestors did not fear.

->Leviticus 17:7 (CSB) They must no longer offer their sacrifices to the goat-demons that they have prostituted themselves with.
+>Leviticus 17:7 They must no longer offer their sacrifices to the goat-demons that they have prostituted themselves with.
 This will be a permanent statute for them throughout their generations.

->1 Timothy 4:1 (CSB) Now the Spirit explicitly says that in later times some will depart from the faith, paying attention to deceitful spirits and the teachings of demons,
+>1 Timothy 4:1 Now the Spirit explicitly says that in later times some will depart from the faith, paying attention to deceitful spirits and the teachings of demons,

->1 Corinthians 10:20 (CSB) No, but I do say that what they sacrifice, they sacrifice to demons and not to God.
+>1 Corinthians 10:20 No, but I do say that what they sacrifice, they sacrifice to demons and not to God.
 I do not want you to be participants with demons!

 How did the Moabites worship?

->2 Kings 3:26-27 (CSB) When the king of Moab saw that the battle was too fierce for him, he took seven hundred swordsmen with him to try to break through to the king of Edom, but they could not do it.
+>2 Kings 3:26-27 When the king of Moab saw that the battle was too fierce for him, he took seven hundred swordsmen with him to try to break through to the king of Edom, but they could not do it.
 So he took his firstborn son, who was to become king in his place, and offered him as a burnt offering on the city wall.
 Great wrath was on the Israelites, and they withdrew from him and returned to their land.

 In order to provoke and appease their demon-god, their worship was to sit under the preaching of their religion scriptures nor obey their god and do good works unto others or repent for their sins.
 No. When things are not going their way and they need a change in their immediate circumstances, they have to give something precious to a demon who has no power compared to the Lord our God.